Data Structures Submission Requirements

 Packages

 The book uses a number of interfaces and exception classes that you will need.
-These are included in a package called net which are included in each assignment and on wopr.
-The assignments will include all the interfaces for that assignment, but the package in wopr includes all interfaces from the net package.
-When you submit, you must submit the net package with your code.
-Do not rename the package, or put it inside another package.
+These are included in a package called net which are included in each assignment.
+Do not modify the package in any way, or put it inside another package.
 This is important for the automated grading.

 You will be writing a number of data structures through this course and annotating them.
 The structure for the data structure implementations, and annotation definitions will be in a package called cs2321.
 These will be provided for you in the assignment.